-In 2015 our long-awaited relocation to Southampton city centre will take place as part of a brand new arts complex, based on the old Tyrrell & Green site on Guildhall Square.
-The project, which also includes a new base for City Eye and a performing arts venue, is led by Southampton City Council and supported by the National Lottery through Arts Council England, in partnership with Grosvenor Developments Limited.
+In 2017 our long-awaited relocation to Southampton city centre will take place as part of a brand new arts complex, based on the old Tyrrell & Green site on Guildhall Square.
+The project, which also includes a new base for City Eye and a Nuffield Theatre, is led by Southampton City Council and supported by the National Lottery through Arts Council England, in partnership with Grosvenor Britain and Ireland Developments Limited.

 The John Hansard name

 The John Hansard Gallery is named after John Henry Hansard (1895–1979), an honorary graduate, good friend and benefactor of the University of Southampton, in recognition of his encouragement and interest in the visual arts.
 John Henry was a descendent of Thomas Curson Hansard (1776–1833) an early printer and publisher after whom the transcripts of parliamentary debates in Westminster are named.